pymultitudes/pymultitudes.github.io/_posts/2020-05-29-Five Pytorch functions you should know.md

 ### Introducing PyTorch tensor operations

 PyTorch is a widely used, open-source deep learning platform which has been developed by the Facebook AI Research (FAIR) team, back in early 2017.
+PyTorch is a library for Python not a framework :)

 Tensor operations are at the core of everything we do in Deep Learning and PyTorch is one of the main Python libraries to facilitate tensor operations.